alvaro-garcia-r/numerical-simulation-monodisperse-collapse-fem/README.md

 # numerical-simulation-monodisperse-collapse-fem

-# Granular Collapse Simulation (PreGrad Thesis Code)
+# Granular Collapse Simulation (undergraduated thesis code)

-This repository contains the Python code developed for my Civil Engineering thesis:
+This repository contains the Python code developed for my Civil Engineering undergrad thesis:
 **"NUMERICAL SIMULATION OF A MONO-DISPERSE COLLAPSE USING THE FINITE ELEMENT METHOD"**.

 ## Requirements